 Lists by Tag

-In a recent BERMAD webinar, “The Optimal Approach to Irrigation Design” our Global Irrigation Unit Manager, Yiftah Enav presented BERMAD Design Approach facing the multiple considerations in project design.
+In a recent BERMAD webinar, “The Optimal Approach to Irrigation Design” our Global Irrigation Unit Manager, Yiftah Enav presented BERMAD's Design Approach when facing the multiple considerations in project design.

-Yiftah chose to start our Webinar Series with presenting basic terminology combined with theoretical rules-of-thumb referring to achieving optimal irrigation uniformity.
+Yiftah chose to start our Webinar Series by presenting basic terminology combined with theoretical rules-of-thumb referring to achieving optimal irrigation uniformity.

 How to Eliminate Pressure Surges?